exucutional/bioinformatics/README.md

 Problem 26 - Implement GreedySorting to Sort a Permutation by Reversals

 Problem 27 - Compute the 2-Break Distance Between a Pair of Genomes

+Problem 28 - Find a Shortest Transformation of One Genome into Another by 2-Breaks

+Problem 29 - Implement GraphToGenome

+Problem 30 - Implement 2-BreakOnGenome